kylerkb/MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 # MITx-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python
-MIT 6.00.1x - Introduction to Computer Science and Programming Using Python
+Problem sets and my solutions for MIT 6.00.1x - Introduction to Computer Science and Programming Using Python